tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - how do you focus on your central problem and keep from drowning in a sea of side issues?
 - Distillation is the process of separating the components of a mixture to extract the essence in a form that makes it more valuable and useful
 - A model is a distillation of knowledge.
+- Going through this distillation process has several benefits:
+  - Makes the overall design explicit and known;
+  - Distinguishes what is Core Domain from what is Generic Domain, reducing them to manageable sizes;
+  - Focus the software evolution (development and refactoring) in what is more relevant at a given moment.

 ## Integrating sub-modules